getsentry/craft/README.md

 `commit_patterns` in the same category - PRs will be matched by label first, then by pattern if no label matches.

+**Section Ordering**

+Changelog sections are sorted according to the order in which categories are defined in `.github/release.yml`.
+For example, if your config lists categories as `Features`, `Bug Fixes`, `Documentation`, the generated changelog will display sections in that exact order, regardless of which type of PR was encountered first in the git history.
+The "Other" section (for uncategorized changes) always appears last.

 **Configuration**

 | Option            | Description                                                                                |